2024 Solar Incentives Guide for Wildwood, MO - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have heard of.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit equal to a certain percentage of the money you spend on your solar system.
+When thinking about solar incentives, federal incentives might be the first thing that comes to mind.
+You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit equal to a specified percentage of the money you spend on your solar system.

 More information about the new Inflation Reduction Act can be found here.
-Your local Wildwood solar panel installer can answer your questions and explain how the new Clean Energy Credit may apply to you.
+To understand how the new Clean Energy Credit might apply to you, talk to your local Wildwood solar installation company.

 State & Local Solar Incentives